-The first medals of the Tokyo Olympics have been awarded.
-Yang Qian, Anastasiia Galashina and Christen Nina were awarded gold, silver and bronze medals respectively in women’s 10m air rifle.
+Yang Qian, Russian Olympic Committee’s Anastasiia Galashina and Switzerland’s Christen Nina were awarded gold, silver and bronze medals respectively in women’s 10m air rifle.

 The next medal event to commence will be the men’s road race in cycling, which begins at 7 p.m.
 PT.
 After that, medals will be awarded in weightlifting, archery, judo, fencing and taekwondo.

 And remember, we’ve got amazing archer Brady Ellison – who has trained in Chula Vista in San Diego County – in the Team USA archery bunch, and he wants that gold badly.